-Set out here are papers relating to VT and providing comparisons between same-age organisation and multi-age grouping.
+Set out here are DRAFT papers relating to VT and providing comparisons between same-age organisation and multi-age grouping.

 Mixed-age groups, leverage points and applied systems thinking: How changing from a same-age system to a mixed-age system leads to social and collaborative professionalism and a happier school.